 This year save time and energy and leave the rake and leaf blower in the shed.

-Yes, you heard that right, 2020 is the year to leave the leaves where they lie.
+Yes, you heard that right, leave the leaves where they lie.
 Although people often rake and bag leaves to prevent their lawns from being smothered and to make yards look better, in most cases, you're fine not moving them.
 In fact, many environmental experts say raking leaves and removing them from your property is not only bad for your lawn but for the environment as a well.

 Instead, use your lawn mower and chop the leaves up.
 Not only will the leaves provide excellent nitrogen and organic matter that your winter grass will love, it’ll:

 - the lawn mower will help cut weeds, providing critical light for your grass

 Mulching your leaves also helps wildlife.
 Insects depend on leaf litter in the winter to provide protective habitat and food.
 Those insects in turn become winter food for other animals like birds.
 The only reason to pick up the rake this year is to help spread the love of your leaves to other parts of the yard or garden that can use this natural fertilizer.